-Press the "MODE" button until the alphanumeric display reads "AirH", "AirL", "PrbH", "PrbL", or "PrbS".
-The instrument will wait 3 seconds after releasing the MODE button for you to press the "▲" or "▼" button which locks in the sensor/frequency selection.
+Press the "MODE" button three times.
+The alphanumeric display will read "Air".
+The instrument will wait 3 seconds after releasing the MODE button for you to press the "▲" or "▼" button which locks in the sensor selection.
+If you press the "MODE" button again, the alphanumeric display will read "Prob", and wait 3 seconds for you to press the "▲" or "▼" button to lock in Probe as your sensor selection.